jamesbachini/usETH/README.md

-# USBT
+# usETH
-Sustainable stablecoin backed by staked Ethereum basis trade
+Sustainable high yielding stablecoin backed by a delta neutral staked Ethereum position

 I know it’s not a great time to be launching a stablecoin but this might be a way to do it sustainably while still offering high yield, so hear me out…